 Hi!
 My name is Ally.
-I am a type 1 diabetic of 25 years, but I am also a Golden-Retriever-walker, Shakira karaoke songstress, and friend and family member to many wonderful people, among other things.
+I am a type 1 diabetic of ~27 years, but I am also a Guinea pig Mama, Shakira karaoke songstress, third string poet, and friend and family member to many wonderful people, among other things.

-In high school I wrote an essay called “Very Light, No Sugar,” the theme of my life with type 1 diabetes.
-Following my diagnosis just before turning three years old, my parents tried to do what they could to create a diabetes-friendly environment.
+In high school I wrote a popular essay called “Very Light, No Sugar,” the theme of my life with type 1 diabetes.
+Following my diagnosis around my third birthday, my parents tried to create a diabetes-friendly environment.
 One simple way of showing support was to cut sugar out of their morning coffee routine.

-They emphasized the “very light, no sugar” order at the local coffee shops as a small gesture of solidarity with what I would have to endure over my lifetime with diabetes.
+They emphasized the “very light, no sugar” order at the local coffee shops as a small gesture of solidarity with what I would endure over my lifetime with diabetes.

 “Lifetime.”
 On second thought, I do not like that term in connection with this disease.
-We can and we will conquer diabetes in my lifetime, and in yours.
+We can and we will cure diabetes in my lifetime, and in yours.
 But it is going to take lots of advocacy and awareness.
-My little piece of the puzzle starts here with this blog.
+My little piece of the puzzle starts here.

 Since its inception, Very Light, No Sugar has been read in 99 countries and counting.
 Thank you for connecting here!
 Remember: Diabetes sucks, but we don’t have to.